-The decrease in counter party default risk is driven by the reduction in reinsurer balances due to future EU business being transferred to Standard Ireland and no longer written by the club from the 2019 policy year onwards.
+Similarly, the decrease in counter party default risk is driven by the reduction in reinsurer balances due to EU business being transferred to Standard Ireland.

 The MCR which is calculated as 25% of the SCR has decreased in proportion to the decrease in the SCR.